 Living in Panama

-There is definitely more in Panama than a canal!
 The amazing benefits of retiring to Panama used to be secret, but not anymore.
 Panama offers a very comfortable retirement, in part because the nation is much more developed than most visitors expect, and that usually stay shocked after seen the skylines and the infrastructure development in Panama City, its beaches and highlands, plus the many amenities the country has to offer its residents and visitors.

-Consistent with the generally low cost of living in Panama is the affordability of available real estate in Panama.
+Consistent with the generally reasonable cost of living in Panama is the affordability of available real estate in Panama.
 Whether you are looking to live in a Panama City high-rise apartment, a condo in a gorgeous beachfront community, or a house in the temperate mountain region, you will find very reasonably priced real estate to suit your needs and desires.
 Most people who retire in Panama find themselves enjoying the property they have always dreamed about but couldn’t afford in the U.S., Europe, or Canada.

 Health care in Panama is also both inexpensive and modern.
-Many Panamanian doctors are U.S.-trained, and hospital standards are on par with what you would find in North America or Europe.
+Many Panamanian doctors are U.S.trained, and hospital standards are on par with what you would find in North America or Europe.
 In fact, Panama City’s major facilities are all affiliated with prestigious U.S. hospitals.
 Perhaps the most appealing advantage is the private health insurance and prescription drugs that are readily available and much less expensive than their U.S. equivalents.

 Interest in Panama does not only come from the United States; many Canadians are heading further south than Florida for their “snowbird” sojourns – and staying for retirement.
 The increasing cost of living, overcrowding and higher crime rates in Florida, encourages them to take a slightly longer flight south!
 There are no direct flights, but it is easily accessible through various U.S. cities with comfortable transfers.

 Despite the distance, Europeans are not unaware of the affordable opportunities that Panama has to offer.
-The Expatriate Telegraph (offshoot of a venerable British newspaper) suggests an alternative retirement destination to the usual venues of Spain, France and Portugal that retirees should consider, a “ warm, adventurous and inexpensive place to retire, Panama also offers an attractive incentive program for retirees ”.
+The Expatriate Telegraph (offshoot of a venerable British newspaper) suggests an alternative retirement destination to the usual venues of Spain, France and Portugal that retirees should consider, a “warm, adventurous and inexpensive place to retire, Panama also offers an attractive incentive program for retirees”.
 Again Panama compares most favorably with the more usual European choice of retirement destinations with its lower cost of living and great climate, not to mention the financial incentives.

 The international mainstream press is also waxing lyrical about Panama, articles in National Geographic, Travel and Leisure, New York Times, LA Times Boston Globe and Harper’s Bazaar are stimulating interest with descriptions such as “the most beautiful retreat in the world and almost undiscovered” (Harpers).
 “Known mostly for its canal, Panama is in fact an undiscovered tourist paradise” (Boston Globe).
 Articles like these ensure that tourists and retirees are discovering Panama very quickly.